seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 The vain endeavor of so many pens:
 Arise, and be my fault thy honor's fame,
 Which after ages shall enrich thee with.
-I am awakened from this idle dream.—
+I am awakened from this idle dream.--
 Warwick, my son, Derby, Artois, and Audley!
 Brave warriors all, where are you all this while?

 *Enter all.*

-Warwick, I make thee Warden of the North:—
+Warwick, I make thee Warden of the North:--
 Thou, Prince of Wales, and Audley, straight to sea;
 Scour to Newhaven; some there stay for me:
 Myself, Artois, and Derby will through Flanders,